ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input.rst

         Tmin = (500,'K'), Tmax = (3000,'K'), Tcount = 15,
         sensitivity_conditions = [(1000, 'K'), (2000, 'K')]
     )

+The ``output.py`` file will show the rates at various temperatures including the quantum tunneling factor.
+Kinetic rates will also be added to the ``chem.inp`` file.

 The output of a sensitivity analysis is saved into a ``sensitivity`` folder in the output directory.
 A text file, named with the reaction label, delineates the semi-normalized sensitivity coefficients ``dln(k)/dE0`` in units of ``mol/J``